Miss Understood No. 8 — Don't Say Straight

-In Episode No. 8 of Miss Understood, we define critical race theory (CRT) following the passing of the second reading of Bill 67, the Racial Equity in the Education System Act, in Ontario, and discuss how CRT and queer theory are intertwined.
+In Episode No. 8 of Miss Understood, we defined critical race theory following the passing of the second reading of Bill 67, the Racial Equity in the Education System Act, in Ontario, and discussed how CRT and queer theory are intertwined.

-We also talk about Disney’s response to the Parental Rights in Education Bill that was recently signed by Florida Governor Ron DeSantis and ponder whether Disney deserves to be boycotted.
+We also talked about Disney’s response to the Parental Rights in Education Bill that was recently signed by Florida Governor Ron DeSantis and pondered whether Disney deserves to be boycotted.

 Sign up for Miss Understood email updates